Suffering from Piles? – Another reason to drink plenty of water

 Haemorrhoids is a condition that is strongly linked with dehydration.
 The link is actually a very natural slow progression between not getting enough water within the intestines and developing painful piles.
 Dehydration is one of the most common causes of chronic constipation.
 The understanding of a reason for this is that the digestive system depends on the body staying hydrated in order to pass soft easy stools.
 The food that is eaten makes its way from the stomach to the large intestine or colon.
 If there is not enough water in the body already, the large intestine soaks up water from the food waste.
 This makes stools hard and dry that are difficult to pass.
 It is more difficult to pass dry stools and more straining will be needed to push it out.
-This undue straining puts pressure on the blood vessels around the anus, which in the long run can cause inflammation and ultimately lead to piles.
+This undue strain puts pressure on the blood vessels around the anus, which in the long run can cause inflammation and ultimately lead to piles.
+The only way to treat piles is to get the treatment from the best piles hospital in your town.

 Since constipation is related to dehydration in the colon, the foremost need is to make sure of drinking lots of water.
 When the body is properly hydrated, less water will be withdrawn from the colon keeping the stool soft and easy to pass.
 Constipation defined as changes in the frequency, volume, weight, consistency and ease of passage of the stool occurs in any age group.
 A study reported that low fluid intake which may be indicative of hypohydration was a cause of constipation and a significant relationship between liquid deprivation from 2500 to 500 ml per day had caused constipation.
 Several authors have reviewed a few articles that assessed the association between water intake and intestinal constipation in piles.
 The results suggest that lower water intake is associated with a higher risk of intestinal constipation and thus, it is suggested that a greater water intake could be beneficial for the prevention and treatment of intestinal constipation in people suffering from piles.